✓ Updated March 2026

 Top Things to Do

-Te Puia's Geothermal Wonders & Māori Culture
+Te Puia's Geothermal Wonders and Māori Culture

-Witness the raw power of Pōhutu Geyser erupting skyward at Te Puia, a truly mesmerizing spectacle.
-Immerse yourself in authentic Māori culture with a traditional welcome (pōwhiri) and a captivating performance, feeling the heartbeat of the land and its people.
+Witness the raw power of Pōhutu Geyser erupting skyward at Te Puia, a spectacular display of geothermal energy.
+Immerse yourself in rich Māori traditions with a cultural performance and a guided tour of the living Māori village, learning about ancient customs and crafts.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.